therealOri/PyDelta-PythonObfuscator/README.md

 * String Encryption: Encrypts strings within the code to prevent easy extraction of sensitive information.
 * Inline Imports: Converts imports to inline imports to reduce readability.
 * Name Refactoring: Refactors variable, function and arguments identifiers to further obfuscate the code.
+* Code Compilation: Uses Nuitka to compile code to an executable.

 <br>